marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 |hasPermission(target: Any, permission: Any)| Returns true if the user has access to the provided target for the given permission.
 For example, `hasPermission(domainObject, 'read')`|
 |hasPermission(targetId: Any, targetType: String, permission: Any)|Returns true if the user has access to the provided target for the given permission.
 For example, `hasPermission(1, 'com.example.domain.Message', 'read'`)|

-To gain fundamental understanding of Authorization, I encourage you to read the [Spring Docs](https://docs.spring.io/spring-security/reference/servlet/authorization/architecture.html).
+To gain fundamental understanding of the underpinnings of Authorization, I encourage you to read the [Spring Docs](https://docs.spring.io/spring-security/reference/servlet/authorization/architecture.html).
 This documentation is robust and does well in describing exactly how Authorization operates under the hood - especially for situations where you have legacy framework code and want to customize.

 > **_CURRENTLY_**: For custom expressions, Spring Security supports return values of `boolean` and cannot be wrapped in deferred values such as a reactive `Publisher`.
 As such, the expressions must not block.

-## Secure the Client
+## Securing at the Client

 Spring RSocket creates a [RSocketRequesterBuilder](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java#L164) bean at startup.
 This bean provides a builder for creating new [RSocketRequesters](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java).
 An `RSocketRequester` provides a single connection interface to RSocket operations usually across a network.